JibinGijo/bloodbankmanagement/README.md

 3. **Database Setup**:
    - Create a MySQL database named `mypro_bbms`.
-   - Import the database schema (not provided in the current files).
+   - Import the database schema .

 4. **Access the Application**:
    - Open a browser and navigate to `http://localhost/bbms/index.php`.